Natural patterns and human responses in Daniel Minter’s Universe of Freedom Making

 Minter's second tree project, In the Voice of Trees, at the Coastal Maine Botanical Garden, consists of seven cedar trunks stripped of their branches and bound together as a single entity.
 The trunks symbolize “Sticks in a bundle are unbreakable,” a West African proverb that speaks to the strength of social cohesion and cooperation in community life.

-Minter believes that his remote upbringing was a blessing, athough he didn’t see it that way at the time.
+Minter believes that his remote upbringing was a blessing, although he didn’t see it that way at the time.
 “I thought it set me back in a way, tying me to past generations and did not necessarily have anything to offer the future.
 Yet I was irrevocably connected to it.”

 Even after moving to cities, Minter couldn't get away from his formative understanding of the world.
 “I was not willing to alter myself to something that was not of myself.”